0mriki/TaskManagement/README.md

 * **401 Unauthorized:** Invalid access token.
 * **404 Not Found:** Resource not found.
 * **500 Internal Server Error:** Server error.

+## Deployment Suggestion

+### Optimized Deployment Approach

+To handle high traffic, especially with 10k daily users, I recommend deploying the project in Kubernetes containers to ensure scalability and reliability.

+- **Microservices Architecture**: I would separate the `TaskService` and `ProjectService` into two distinct microservices, each deployed across multiple containers using a master-slave architecture.
+This approach helps with easier maintenance and ensures continuous availability.

+- **Message Queue Integration**: To manage load and enable smooth communication between services, I would integrate a message queuing system like **RabbitMQ** or **Kafka**.

+- **Data Integrity**: To maintain consistency and prevent overwriting of data during concurrent access, I would implement additional locking mechanisms in the application logic.

+- **Caching Mechanism**: User session data and cookies would be cached using **Redis** to reduce database load and enhance performance.

+- **Database**: I would migrate from **SQLite** to a more robust and scalable relational database such as **PostgreSQL** or **MySQL**, hosted in a cloud environment for high availability and better performance.

+### Deployment with Current Codebase

+Given the existing monolithic code structure:

+- I would still leverage **Kubernetes** to deploy multiple instances of the API for load distribution and fault tolerance.
+- Use **NGINX** as a load balancer to efficiently route incoming traffic to the available API instances.
+- To prevent inconsistent states and ensure data integrity under high concurrency, I would implement locking mechanisms at the database level for critical operations.